 However even prime hillside vineyard properties have their quirks.
 One section of the vineyard is named the Turkey block as one year, one night before harvest a flock of wild turkeys descended and devastated most of this block.
 This is certainly not the first time we’ve heard of this happening in the Napa Valley.

-We tried the 2005 Cabernet Sauvignon which is blended with 8% Merlot & 1% Petit Verdot.
-This wine is dark ruby in color with a rich complex nose that includes floral and black current characteristics.
+The 2005 Parallel Cabernet Sauvignon is blended with 8% Merlot & 1% Petit Verdot.
+This wine is dark ruby in color with a rich complex nose that includes floral and black current aromas.
 The elegant mouth feel is soft and full bodied with black cherry, chocolate and a cigar box type smokiness that completes the finish.

 Due to the overwhelming response they received for early vintages (based on price to quality ratio) they ultimately established a wine club.
 Lastly, their 2006 lot earned the 9th highest bid at Premier Napa Valley, a trade only fundraiser held annually in February.
 Not bad for a winery that was fairly new at that time.